 Whistling in Brooklyn (1943) starring Red Skelton, Ann Rutherford, Rags Ragland

 Movie review of Red Skelton’s third, and final, appearance as Wally Benton, aka.
 The Fox, a radio personality and amateur detective.
-In this installment, The Fox is still trying to marry his fiancee, but is on the run from the police after being blamed for the murders of the mysterious “Constant Reader” – danger and comedy in equal parts, with an appearance by the Brooklyn Dodgers as well!
+In this installment, The Fox is still trying to marry his fiancee.
+But he’s on the run from the police after being blamed for the murders of the mysterious “Constant Reader”.
+Danger and comedy in equal parts, with an appearance by the Brooklyn Dodgers as well!

 Whistling in Brooklyn is the third and final installment of Red Skelton‘s “Whistling” series.
 And that’s a crying shame; all three movies are comedy gems, and Whistling in Brooklyn is no exception.
 At the beginning of Whistling in Brooklyn, Wally Benton (Red Skelton), aka.
 “The Fox”, is finishing broadcasting his weekly radio murder mystery program.
 And trying to dash off to get married to his long-suffering fiancee, Carol Lambert (Ann Rutherford).

 As they try to pack up and get out, it’s a very funny scene with their chauffeur, Sylvester.
 Rags Ragland reprising his role from the previous two films.
 One of the highlights of the film is the verbal jousting between Rags and Red Skelton.
 At the same time, there’s a series of murders occurring in the city.
 The mysterious “Constant Reader” sending letters to a newspaper taunting the police.

 Running from the police